Uber's Q1 losses reach $1B despite revenue growth

 "Our investments remain focused on global platform expansion and long-term product and technology differentiation, but we will not hesitate to invest to defend our market position globally," said Nelson Chai, Uber's chief financial officer, in a statement.

-Chai added that Uber noticed less aggressive pricing by its competitors, and that trend has continued into the second quarter.
+Chai added that Uber noticed less aggressive pricing by its competitors — meaning they're not competing as hard to offer the lowest price — and that trend has continued into the second quarter.

-CEO Dara Khosrowshahi said customer engagement across Uber's platform was higher than ever, with an average of 17 million trips per day.
+That means Uber and its competitors will be competing more on the basis of who has the stronger brand, including average wait times, vehicle quality, positive interactions between drivers and riders and consistent pricing, said CEO Dara Khosrowshahi in a conference call with investors.

 Advertisement

-"Earlier this month we took the important step of becoming a public company, and we are now focused on executing our strategy to become a one-stop shop for local transportation and commerce," Khosrowshahi said in a statement.
+Uber has been aggressive about tying its various services together and is reaching new customers through its Uber Eats and new mobility products such as scooters.
+Those cross-platform referrals give Uber an advantage over competitors, Khosrowshahi said.

+"The Uber brand is a brand that everyone knows all around the world, and we've already built two multibillion-dollar businesses on the brand and we think freight will be a third," Khosrowshahi said.

 Uber went public three weeks ago and its shares have been trading below its IPO price ever since.
+Its stock price closed at $39.80 Thursday, down 12% from its IPO price of $45.
 In Uber's first day of trading, the company's market value took a $617 million hit, the largest loss on the first day of trading by a U.S.-based company in recent history, according to Renaissance Capital.

+"While I'm proud of what we've achieved with our IPO, I told our team that it is ultimately just one moment in a much longer journey," Khosrowshahi said.
+"We have an even greater duty to create long term value for investors, our customers, our employees and or many stakeholders.
+We'll do this by making Uber the platform ... a one-stop-shop for the movement of people and powering local commerce around the world at a massive scale."

+Uber's food delivery business — Uber Eats — grew rapidly in the first quarter, with gross bookings, which represents all the money Uber collects on the platform except for tips, doubling over the course of the year.
+The service raked in $536 million in revenue, up 89% from the same time last year.